 The problem here, however, is that managing a shared inbox is challenging.
 For instance, when you have a team working out of a group email on Gmail (a common account into which everyone from the teams logs into),it turns into a recipe for chaos.

 There’s no easy means to assign queries and keep track of their status.
 You’d find it hard to manage everyday workload and get visibility into what your team is working on.
 On top of that, there is no provision for you to track metrics such as average email resolution time.

 The solution, you ask?
 Investing in a customer service solution that doesn’t require your team to migrate out of their inbox.

-Hiver’s customer service solution, for instance, turns your Gmail into a helpdesk, making it easy to assign queries as tasks to team members, enabling everyone to collaborate via notes, and providing complete visibility into every query’s status in real-time.
+Hiver’s customer support software, for instance, turns your Gmail into a helpdesk, making it easy to assign email and live chat customer queries as tasks to team members, enabling everyone to collaborate via notes, and providing complete visibility into every query’s status in real-time.